 2. Add texture to an all-white kitchen

-3. Illuminate the space
+3. Illuminate the space in this simple kitchen design

 As for the wet kitchen, a tile backsplash and floor are preferred as it’s easier to clean.
 The bottom cabinet is also raised slightly above the ground so you can mop the area with ease.
 Task lighting is also important here as it helps to illuminate the space and let you focus on what you have at hand easily.

-4. Use contrasting colours
+4. Use contrasting colours in this condo kitchen design

 This wet and dry kitchen mixes a combination of two colours — beige and light brown for the cabinets instead of the usual all-white.
 The colour combination creates a strong contrast in the kitchen area, a great choice for those who are looking to add colours in the kitchen without overwhelming the space.
 The warm colour tones also help lighten up the mood in the kitchen.
+Instead of going for small kitchen cabinets, this interior designer extended the top kitchen cabinet to the ceiling to allow more storage space and to draw the eyes upwards, accentuating the height of the space.
+The homeowner even placed a laundry in the kitchen to maximise the use of the space.

-5. Add statement tiles
+5. Add statement tiles in a minimalist kitchen design

 Create a small statement piece/section with the use of subway tiles as a backsplash to make the space more visually enticing.
 You don’t have to tile the entire kitchen or it’ll end up looking garish.
 We like the black countertop and white cabinetry for it creates a uniform style for the wet kitchen.